shw700/latrace-plus/README.md

 `/e`	Display the contents of errno after the value (if val == -1)

+`/r`	Indicate that the marked argument also stores a return value (and should be displayed again upon return)

+`/R`	Like '/r' except any other formatting options are reset when the argument is displayed as a return value.

 The "/" switch at the end of a function variable declaration can be used as such, when displayed in conjunction with a bitmasked value: